-Louis Lee Haggin II was elected Keeneland Race Course president, a position held to 1956.
+Louis Lee Haggin II was elected Keeneland Race Course president, a position he held until 1956.

 The first yearling sale at Keeneland was conducted by Fasig-Tipton under a tent in the paddock.
 The auction ran for three days (Aug.
 9-11)

 Keeneland, rated a "suburban" plant, was requested not to operate during World War II due to the shortage of rubber.
-Keeneland Association leased the facilities at Churchill Downs, where streetcars ran, and conducted spring meetings there during 1943-1945.
+Keeneland Association leased the facilities at Churchill Downs, where streetcars ran, and conducted Spring Meets there during 1943-1945.

 Keeneland used the photo-finish camera for the first time.

-Keeneland installed an inside aluminum rail for its spring meeting, replacing the conventional wooden one.
-The new rail, at a cost of approximately $5,000, was the first of its kind to be used at an American racetrack.
+Keeneland installed an inside aluminum rail for its Spring Meet, replacing the conventional wooden one.
+The new rail, at a cost of approximately $5,000, was the first of its kind to be used at an American race track.